jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.6.8 ElevRelativeToMinMax

-Calculates the elevation of a location relative to the minimum and maximum elevations in a DEM.
+Calculates the elevation of a location relative to the minimum and maximum elevations in a DEM..

 *Parameters*: